SCWells72/sirono-common/README.md

 The logging wrapper was also designed to have a pluggable back end with `System.debug()` as the default implementation.
 In the future we'd like to investigate the use of alternative back ends, in particular some type of remote/federated logging facility.
 Unfortunately this is complicated by various limitations of the Salesforce platform.
-It's possible that platform events may provide a good option for remote logging, and if so, once implemented no client client should need to change if written against the logging wrapper instead of directly against `System.debug()`.
+It's possible that platform events may provide a good option for remote logging and, if so, once implemented no client should need to change if written against the logging wrapper instead of directly against `System.debug()`.